johnnyreilly/webpack-esbuild-why-not-both/README.md

 Finally we'll swap out using Terser for JavaScript minification for esbuild as well.

 Our migration is complete.
-The next time we run `npm run build` we'll have Create React App running using `esbuild-loader` *without* having ejected.
-Once again we'll run `time npm run build` to execute a build of our simple app, this time using esbuild:
+The next time we build we'll have Create React App running using `esbuild-loader` *without* having ejected.
+Once again we'll run `time npm run build` to execute a build of our simple app and determine how long it takes:

 ![A screenshot of the completed build for Create React App with esbuild](create-react-app-esbuild.png)

 Our complete build, TypeScript type checking, transpilation, minification and so on, all took 13.85 seconds.
-We've reduced our overall compilation time by approximately one third; this is a tremendous improvement!
+By migrating to `esbuild-loader` we've reduced our overall compilation time by approximately one third; this is a tremendous improvement!

+As your codebase scales and your application grows, compilation skyrockets also.
+With `esbuild-loader` you should get ongoing benefits to your build time.